phodal/stadal/README.md

 Refs:

  - [Xi Editor](https://github.com/xi-editor/xi-editor) project is an attempt to build a high quality text editor, using modern software engineering techniques.
+  - [Tray Electrorn](https://github.com/kevinsawicki/tray-example)  An example app for building a native-looking Mac OS X tray app with a popover using Electron.

 ## Documents